 But first, let’s start by going over the most in-demand skills and services Virtual Assistants should offer.

 What Services Should A Virtual Assistant Offer ?

 The services you should offer as a Virtual Assistant depend on what you can do, like to do, want to do, and are willing to learn to do.
 The options are virtually unlimited.

-You can become a Virtual Assistant with no experience as long as you can provide an in-demand service…and do it well.
+You can become a Virtual Assistant with no experience as long as you know which services are in demand and you can provide that service.